Incubated July 2017; founded 2015

-The market seeks an effective treatment for superficial bladder cancer that offers reduced recurrence rates, reduced side effects, improved patient outcomes, and lower health care costs.
+Opportunity: The market seeks an effective treatment for superficial bladder cancer that offers reduced recurrence rates, reduced side effects, improved patient outcomes, and lower health care costs.

 See the Vessi Medical product animation.

-14 years’ experience in bringing medical device products to the market, in particular in the cryotherapy and urology fields; prior positions include VP R&D and business development, project manager, and director R&D; MBA and MSc (cum laude), Technion-Israel Institute of Technology
+Over 15 years’ experience in bringing medical device products to the market, in particular in the cryotherapy and urology fields; prior positions include VP R&D and business development, project manager, and director R&D; MBA and MSc (cum laude), Technion-Israel Institute of Technology

 45 years’ experience in pneumatics, fine mechanics, and cryogenics; proven out-of-the-box thinker

 Chairman, Department of Urology, Rambam Health Care Campus, Israel; adjunct Associate Professor of Urology, Baylor College, Houston, Texas; former President, American Association for Cancer Education (AACE); member, American Urological Association (AUA) and other professional organizations

 Former President and CEO, Elron; former Chairman, Given Imaging; chairman and board member of numerous medical device companies

 Non-muscle-invasive bladder cancer (NMIBC), also known as superficial bladder cancer, is found on the surface of the inside lining of the bladder, and accounts for ~75% of new patients with bladder cancer.
 In cases of high-risk superficial bladder cancer, treatment involves intravesical therapy in which an immunotherapy or chemotherapy drug is inserted directly into the bladder via a catheter.
 These therapy modalities cause severe side effects and have limited outcomes.
 Unfortunately, due to high recurrence rates, many patients undergo bladder removal.